Leaderboard

 -

-2 points@Hraith I'm afraid you're wrong.
+@Hraith I'm afraid you're wrong.
 K1R is the one that's obsolete.
 K1CP still gets updates while no one's been working on K1R for several years.
 K1CP is also way more vanilla friendly than K1R as its intent is not to add content but to fix glitches, bugs and other issues within the game.
 You can see the whole list of changes here.
 Also, you might want to take a look at this if you like restored content.
 Come in the DeadlyStream Discord server for more information (PM me if you want the link to join). @luj1 The K1CP is by far the most important KOTOR mod in 2025.
 It fixes a tremendous amount of glitches, bugs and other issues, while K1R only adds some (some good, some not very vanilla friendly) content.
 Its main goal is to restore content.
 The K1CP is not only newer and a better companion for your game, but it has this if your thing is restored content.
 Then you can add as many mods (restored and added content included) as you want, since most of the mods here and on NexusMods are compatible with the K1CP but not K1R.
 K1R is in fact incompatible with quite a lot of things, which is why I'm restoring the Manaan Pazaak tournament as a standalone mod in order to give the possibility to players to have it in their K1CP installation.
 Furthermore, there are already things the K1R restores that can be restored independently, which means on a K1CP installation.
 For example, this one.
 For the best game experience, follow this guide for Widescreen and high resolution (if you have any issue, you might want to look at this), then download the K1CP and the RC-K1CP then you can get back to this guide for the textures, skyboxes and everything else.
 You should also download this amazing and underrated cinematics overhaul.
 Edit : I just finished my Manaan Pazaak Tournament restoration.
 You can take it and put it in your K1CP installation.
 It is compatible with RC-K1CP.
-May the Force be with you both, and if you need more help, I'm here.
+May the Force be with you both, and if you need more help, I'm here.2 points

 -